Sunday, March 29, 2026

 And that is when he cranked the volume up into the sky....

-Suddenly our entire three family group of friends who were merrily chatting up a jovial session right there along that sand and gravel shoreline, enjoying the baking hot summer sunshine, lounging in deck chairs, stuffing our faces with snacks, sipping on thin glasses of wine or other beverage, knowing and experiencing the grandeur of it all in the most perfect way....
+Suddenly our entire three family group of friends who were merrily chatting up a jovial session right there along that sand and gravel shoreline enjoying the baking hot summer sunshine, lounging in deck chairs, stuffing our faces with snacks, sipping on thin glasses of wine or other beverage, laying on their paddleboards, knowing and experiencing the grandeur of it all in the most perfect way....

 Then, all the friendly shoreline happy communicative chitchat ceased — just as the power boater who was slowly puttering his speed boat along near the shoreline, he changed his TUNE, and he decided that it was time to hammer his multi-speaker stereo system volume way up into the cloudless blue sky.